photoprism/photoprism-docs/docs/user-guide/settings/advanced.md

 #### Disable Backups ####
 This option prevents PhotoPrism from creating the following yml backups:

-- For photos in the `storage/sidecar`
+- For photos in `storage/sidecar`
-- For albums in `storage/albums/albums`
-- For months in `storage/albums/month`
-- For moments in `storage/albums/moments`
-- For states in `storage/albums/states`
+- For albums, months, states and folders in `storage/albums`

 #### Disable WebDAV ####
 This option prevents building WebDav connections.
 A restart is required for changes to be applied.